Democrats set to clash in final debate before Iowa caucuses

 That echoed a new argument the Warren campaign unveiled this weekend: that she is the candidate who can best unify the different factions of the party, a case new endorser Julián Castro made when introducing the senator on the stump in Iowa.

 While Sanders and Warren have, until this weekend, publicly defended each other on the debate stage and in media interviews, Sanders’ team says they’re expecting attacks from the Massachusetts senator on the debate stage.
 They believe that the Warren campaign is responsible for leaking what they say is an inaccurate description of their 2018 private meeting, as reported by CNN.
-Representatives for Warren did not immediately respond to calls and messages seeking comment about the Sanders campaign’s accusations.
+But in a statement later Monday, Warren said the description of their meeting was correct.

+“Among the topics that came up was what would happen if Democrats nominated a female candidate.
+I thought a woman could win; he disagreed,” Warren said in a statement.
+“I have no interest in discussing this private meeting any further because Bernie and I have far more in common than our differences on punditry.”

 The clashes could offer an opportunity for candidates who stay above the fray.
 While Klobuchar sparred with Buttigieg during the last debate, she’s previously sought to tamp down tensions among her opponents on the stage and avoided taking the moderators’ bait in going after other candidates.